avivdaum/sysprobe/README.md

 ### Constraints
 - Use only standard libraries (no third-party packages).
-- Be robust: your program should run on any Linux embedded board/server/computer without changes, so handle missing files/devices/permissions gracefully (don’t crash).
+- Be robust: your program should run on any Linux embedded board/server/computer without modifications, so handle missing files/devices/permissions gracefully (don’t crash).
 - Because you will work with advanced internal features, we recommend working as the root user (or with `sudo su`).
 - Keep it small, readable, and comment where necessary.